 Intelligent technology may seem new, but many companies are already using basic automated accounting processes.
-Here are just a few of the accounting tasks and processes that machines can do or streamline, according to Forbes: supplier onboarding, accounts payable, audits, procurement, purchasing, expense management, close processing, and customer queries.
+Accounting tasks and processes that machines can do or streamline, according to Forbes, include supplier onboarding, accounts payable, audits, procurement, purchasing, expense management, close processing, and customer queries.

 A significant technology trend is working in the cloud.
 The cloud allows instant access to resources, such as data and computing capabilities.
 An important advantage of a cloud-based system is the continual updating of information, which allows accountants and clients to analyze data and make decisions based on cutting-edge information.
 Additionally, according to the Journal of Accountancy, cloud-based technology can also ensure “constant monitoring, rather than intermittent analysis,” whenever information on the system is updated.

 Cloud computing is experiencing rapid growth as new intelligent technologies — such as the internet of things (IoT), artificial intelligence (AI), and machine learning — are integrated into the cloud, according to Forbes.
-As intelligent technologies progress and more companies move their information to cloud-based systems, accountants need to become proficient in leveraging the cloud to offer clients up-to-date financial analysis and to stay competitive.
-The future of the accounting profession is looking decidedly cloud-based, as noted in an article by Complete Controller.
+As these technologies become more commonplace, the future of accounting is looking decidedly cloud-based.

-Automation of Accounting Tasks
+Automated Accounting Tasks

-Another example is the use of robotic process automation (RPA) to minimize processing times for audits and contracts down to weeks instead of months, according to the CPA Journal.
+Another example is the use of robotic process automation (RPA) to reduce processing times for audits and contracts down to weeks instead of months, according to the CPA Journal.
 As Forbes explains, larger firms using RPA AI integration have “increased efficiency and higher-level services,” compared with smaller, non-AI competitors.

 Because blockchain enables users to access ledgers in real time, as well as create smart contracts and record transactions, it’s no surprise the system is catching the notice of accountants.
-In fact, many accounting firms already implement blockchain, including the Big Four — Ernst & Young, PricewaterhouseCoopers, Deloitte, and KPMG — according to Accounting Today.
+In fact, many accounting firms already implement blockchain, including the Big Four — EY, PwC, Deloitte, and KPMG — according to Accounting Today.

-Discover the Future of Accounting Jobs
+Discover Your Future in Accounting

 Accounting is undeniably changing, largely because of intelligent technology, including machine learning, AI, and blockchain.
 As Accounting Today notes, “as with any evolution, whether Darwinian or technological, those who aren’t willing to adapt risk being left behind.”